 On March 27, 2020, the President signed into law H.R.
 748, the "Coronavirus Aid Relief and Economic Security Act (CARES Act).
-The law authorizes the Federal Reserve System to establish a loan program to support small and mid-sized businesses that were in good financial standing before the crisis.
+The law authorizes the Federal Reserve System to

 The program offers 4-year loans to companies employing up to 10,000 workers or with revenues of less than \$2.5 billion.
 Principal and interest payments will be deferred for one year.